chetmancini/cascalog-doc/articles/getting_started.md

 ### Operation

 Once you bind your data *Tuple* to vars, you can operate on them individually (via `defn`, `defmapop`, etc), as a group either horizontally (via operators) or vertically (via *aggregator*), as well as transposing horizontal to vertical (e.g. `defmapcapop`), and vice versa (e.g. `defbufferop`).
+We will discuss the different types of operations in Cascalog later.

-Let's continue with the word count example and process the senetence by tokenising our lines into words and thus spanning each 1-Tuple sentence vertically into multiple 1-Tuple words.
+Let's continue with the word count example and process the sentence by tokenising our lines into words and thus spanning each 1-Tuple sentence vertically into multiple 1-Tuple words.

 ```clj
 (?- (stdout)